-As your Ariocarpus outgrows its containers, you will need to transplant it.
-If you are raising your plant from a seed or cutting, you should wait at least two years before moving it to a larger pot; moving it sooner could be unhealthy.
-Overall, it is best to wait until your Ariocarpus grows as wide as your pot.
+As your Ariocarpus outgrows its container, you will need to repot it.
+If you are raising your plant from a seed or cutting, you should wait at least two years before moving it to a larger pot.
+Moving it sooner could be unhealthy.
+It is best to wait until your Ariocarpus grows as wide as your pot.

-Wait for the soil to dry out, then remove your plant as gently as possible and remove all of the soil that you can.
-Next, cut off the tip of the main root – this will encourage the growth of new, smaller roots that actually take in more nutrients.
-Putting an open, wet cut into the dirt can attract fungus, so allow it to dry out before planting your Ariocarpus again.
-Now it’s time to get your Ariocarpus back into its pot.
-The easiest way to plant it, rather than struggling to put in the soil while balancing your plant in the center, is to roll up a newspaper into a cylinder and make a temporary pot.
+Wait for the soil to dry out, remove your plant as gently as possible and remove all the soil you can.
+Next, cut off the tip of the main root; this will encourage the growth of new, smaller roots that take in more nutrients.
+Putting an open, wet cut into the dirt can attract fungus, so allow your Ariocarpus to dry out before planting it again.
+Now it is time to get your Ariocarpus back into its pot.
+The easiest way to plant it, rather than struggling to put it in the soil while balancing your plant in the center, is to roll up a newspaper into a cylinder and make a temporary pot.
 You can wrap it around your plant, and fill it with soil, then once you are finished, put the whole thing into your real pot.